athanan/spark-local-dev/README.md

     - execute `docker exec -it spark-master /bin/bash`
     - then do spark-submit `spark-submit --master spark://spark-master:7077 spark_script.py`
     - range of Spark Web UI port is `4040-4050`
+    - the script [spark_script.py](./spark_script.py) contains example of how to create Hive table and Iceberg table, which store data externally in S3 (Minio)